Batalha do Museu

 Batalha do Museu is a cultural collective and an example of a Rap battle event that occurs in Brasília, created in 2012 by Gerson Macedo de Oliveira also known as Zen MC.
-The event usually takes place every Sunday at Brasília's national museum.
+The event is a part of Brasília Hip Hop's MC Battle foundation history and usually takes place every Sunday at Brasília's national museum.

 History

 In 2012, Gerson Macedo wanted to practice and further develop his freestyle rap skills, therefore he created the Batalha do Museu event.
 In 2018, there was some controversy when MC Zen freestyled about governor Rodrigo Rollemberg, who was present at the event.
 In 2022, Batalha do Museu hosted the Freestyle Master Series (FMS), organizing the Brasiliense qualifying round.
 The artists who participated in the event were: Zen, Vitu, Menezes, Japa, Durap, CN, Tonhão, Kadoshi, Levinsk, Ruto, Dias, Motta, MT, CS and Gomes.
 Women also participate at the Batalha do Museu event, as well as children.
 Such as MC BMO, who was 13 years of age when engaging in battles.
 Some artists emerged after gaining national visibility through Batalha do Museu, artists such as: Alves, Biro Ribeiro, Emtee Beats, Froid, MC Sid, Murica, Nauí, Jean Tassy, among others.
 The Batalha do Museu event has also inspired other battle rap festivals throughout Brazil, such as the "Imperatriz Battle" currently located in the state of Maranhão.